 - Increase comfort in addressing systemic oppressions that affect LGBTQ+ individuals

-- Increase ability to identify micro-aggressions that impact LGBTQ+ individuals
+- Increase the ability to identify micro-aggressions that impact LGBTQ+ individuals

 - Increase comfort in discussing power, privilege, and oppression

-- Acquire skills and knowledge to increase ability to advocate
+- Acquire skills and knowledge to increase the ability to advocate

 - Increase understanding that being an ally is an ongoing and active process